shinchan75034/tensorflow-pocket-ref/chapter01/README.md

 # tensorflow-pocket-ref

 There is no source code for this chapter.
-All content are in the book.
+All content for chapter 1 are in the book.